 The Society of Occupational Medicine (SOM) is the largest and oldest nationally-recognised professional organisation of individuals with an interest in health and work.

 SOM membership is for anyone working in and around occupational health.
 SOM membership demonstrates a commitment to improving health at work, enhancing our members’ reputation and employability.
 Members are part of a multidisciplinary community – including doctors, technicians, nurses, health specialists and other professionals - with access to the information, expertise and learning needed to keep at the forefront of their role.
 Our members benefit from career development opportunities alongside practical, day-to-day support and guidance, through local and national networks that are open to all.
 SOM membership demonstrates a commitment to improving health at work, enhancing our members’ reputation and employability.
 Through its collective voice, SOM advances knowledge, raises standards and increases awareness to influence the future of occupational health.

 Explore our related content

-Learn how to measure sickness absence, the main components of an absence policy, and how to address short and long-term absence in an organisation.
+Learn how to measure sickness absence, the main components of an absence policy, and how to address short- and long-term absence in an organisation.

-Introduces employers’ health and safety obligations in the UK
+Outlines employers’ health and safety obligations in the UK

-An overview of mental health in the workplace focusing on supporting employees’ mental health
+Explores mental health issues in the workplace focusing on supporting employees’ mental health